wz-ml/Math2LaTeX/README.md

 # Math2LaTeX
-Welcome to LaTeX-OCR, an open-source implementation of a photomath style scan-and-render LaTeX OCR model!
-We use the power of PyTorch to scan your handwritten math, whether it be on tablet or paper, and convert it to LaTeX code.
-No more typing out complex equations - just write it down, scan it, and let LaTeX-OCR do the rest.
+Welcome to Math2LaTeX, an open-source implementation of a photomath-style scan-and-render LaTeX OCR model!
+We use the power of PyTorch to scan your handwritten math, whether on tablet or paper and convert it to LaTeX code.
+No more typing out complex equations - write it down, scan it, and let LaTeX-OCR do the rest.

 ![image](logo.jpeg)
 ## Samples